flash-oss/allserver/README.md

 ```

 The `AllserverClient` will issue `HTTP POST` request to this URL: `http://localhost:4000/updateUser`.
-The path of the URL is dynamically taken straight from the `client.updateUser` code using the ES6 [`Proxy`](https://stackoverflow.com/a/20147219/188475) class to intercept non-existent property access.
+The path of the URL is dynamically taken straight from the `client.updateUser` calling code using the ES6 [`Proxy`](https://stackoverflow.com/a/20147219/188475) class.
+In other words, `AllserverClient` intercept non-existent property access.

 #### Using any HTTP client (axios in this example)